Skip to content

 duration.

-If --cert-pubkey and --cert-privkey are not provided, they will be loaded from
+If --cert-pubkey is not provided, it will be loaded from the bond registry.

 The signature should be the base64 output from Sparrow's message signing tool,